alifcapital/EventStorage/README.md

 }
 ```

-When we use the `Send` method of the `IEventSenderManager` to send an event, the event is first stored in the database.
+When we use the `Store` method of the `IOutboxEventManager` to send an event, the event is first stored in the database.
 Based on our configuration (_by default, after one second_), the event will then be automatically execute the `PublishAsync` method of created the `DeletedUserPublisher` event publisher.

 If an event fails for any reason, the server will automatically retry publishing it, with delays based on the configuration you set in the [Outbox section](#options-of-inbox-and-outbox-sections).

 **Scenario 2:** _When user is created I need to notice the another service using the RabbitMQ._<br/>

 Start creating a structure of event to send.
-Your record must implement the `ISendEvent` interface.
+Your record must implement the `IOutboxEvent` interface.
 Example:

 ```
-public record UserCreated : ISendEvent
+public record UserCreated : IOutboxEvent
 {
-    public Guid Id { get; } = Guid.NewGuid();
+    public required Guid EventId { get; } = Guid.CreateVersion7();

-    public Guid UserId { get; init; }
+    public required Guid UserId { get; init; }

-    public string UserName { get; init; }
+    public required string UserName { get; init; }

-    public int Age { get; init; }
+    public required int Age { get; init; }
 }
 ```